kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

 1. Select the namespace for which you want to configure Istio Access Logs.
 2. Go to **Configuration > Custom Resources**.
 3. Scroll down to find the section `telemetry.istio.io` and select **Telemetries**.
-4. Select **Create Telemetry** and paste the following sample configuration in the editor:
+4. Select **Create Telemetry** and paste the following sample configuration into the editor:

   ```bash
   apiVersion: telemetry.istio.io/v1alpha1